60-second summary

 Save money

 Ultimately, price comparison sites could help you save money by matching your needs to the right products.
-But don’t just take our word for it – the CMA report found that consumers primarily visit comparison sites "to save money, compare a large number of providers, save time and get a better idea about prices".
+But don’t just take our word for it – the CMA report found that comparison sites "make it easier for people to shop around, and improve competition – which is a spur to lower prices, higher quality, innovation and efficiency".

 Yes, we’re impartial.
 The results we show you are not affected by any fees we receive from providers.
 Our results are based on what you’ve told us are your needs, then ranked from the cheapest to most expensive.
 You’re also able to filter your results to suit your needs.

 We work with dozens of providers, across a wide variety of product types, to help you find the right deal.
 We compare providers big and small.
 We can’t guarantee that every provider and product available is covered – some choose not to appear on comparison sites.
-But using our comparison service, you’ll save lots of time and can still get a great deal.
+But by using our comparison service, you could save time and still get a great-value deal.